-How to Ask Your Boss for a More Permanent or Flexible Work-From-Home Situation (Even After the Pandemic Ends)
+How to Ask Your Boss for a More Permanent or Flexible Work-From-Home Situation

 In a September survey, remote work site FlexJobs found that 65 percent of people want to become full-time remote employees post-pandemic.
 Employers may not offer the option to continue remote work without prompting, so it's important to ask—and to treat the ask like a business proposal, says Toni Frana, a career coach at FlexJobs and Remote.co.